Former Australia all-rounder Simon O'Donnell says BBL doesn't have DRS because of one reason - Up News Info

 The Big Bash League would have the luxury of a decision review system if it didn’t cost so much money, says former Australia all-rounder Simon O’Donnell.

-The absence of the DRS in Cricket Australia’s top T20 competition again generated raging debate when Sydney Thunder batsman Usman Khawaja was last night given not out despite having clearly hit the ball.
+The absence of the DRS in Cricket Australia’s top T20 competition again ignited raging debate when Brisbane Heat batsman Tom Cooper was tonight given out LBW despite having clearly hit it.

-It appeared everyone watching from Manuka Oval and a TV set thought Perth Scorchers quick Andrew Tye had found the edge of Khawaja’s bat except the most important onlooker, umpire Simon Lightbody.

-The ball nicked Khawaja’s edge, it thudded into the gloves of Scorchers wicketkeeper Josh Inglis and Lightbody shook his head at Tye’s appeal because he deemed the bat had hit the ground.
+Umpire Tony Wilds’ decision followed the howler made by umpire Simon Lightbody at Manuka Oval on Tuesday night, which saw Sydney Thunder batsman Usman Khawaja given not out despite having clearly nicked the ball.

-If the DRS existed in not only international cricket but the BBL, the third umpire would have undoubtedly overturned the on-field decision.
+If the DRS existed in not only international cricket but the BBL, both decisions would have undoubtedly been overturned.

 O’Donnell says Cricket Australia hasn’t introduced the DRS to the BBL because of the financial burden.